 A working TM is the TM which is the target TM to confirm segments during translation and review phases.

-But you may also have a master TM where you store all translations once the projects is finished and delivered.
+But you may also have a master TM where you store all translations once the project is finished and delivered.
 Your master TM contains the final and approved translations.

 If you check out an online project as translator and the project manager has set the working TM to be the master TM at the same time, you can change this in your local copy of the project.
 This way, you can confirm translations into your own TM.
 Nothing changes in the online project, only your own local copy.